rhubarbgroup/redis-cache/README.md

 ## FAQ & Troubleshooting

-Answers to common questions and troubleshooting of common errors are located in the [FAQ](https://github.com/rhubarbgroup/redis-cache/blob/develop/FAQ.md).
+Answers to common questions and troubleshooting of common errors can be found in the [FAQ](https://github.com/rhubarbgroup/redis-cache/blob/develop/FAQ.md).

 ## Configuration